emmanuelHa/canary-deployment-nginx-ingress/README.md

 Prerequisites:
 - be logged to DockerHub
-- Kubernetes intstalled and started
+- Kubernetes installed and started

 ## Create a new namespace:
 ```bash